 Fall Ratcliffe Shore Hatchery Winners Announced

-The five-year Ratcliffe Shore Hatchery program was established in 2013 through a $1 million gift from the Philip E. and Carole R. Ratcliffe Foundation of Baltimore with a goal of providing $200,000 per year in funding for entrepreneurs in the mid-Atlantic.
-During the awards presentation for this round, Carole Ratcliffe announced that the foundation had given a second $1 million gift to SU to continue the program through at least 2023.
+The Ratcliffe Shore Hatchery program was established in 2013 through a $1 million gift from the Philip E. and Carole R. Ratcliffe Foundation of Baltimore with a goal of providing $200,000 per year in funding for entrepreneurs in the Mid-Atlantic.
+A second $1 million gift, announced last year, will continue the program through at least 2023.